 This article is only necessary if your DNS is still pointed to your old host and you wish to see your site at DreamHost before changing your DNS.

-View the following article for full instructions on how to view your WordPress site at DreamHost before you point your DNS:
+View the following article for full instructions on how to add and view your WordPress site at DreamHost before you point your DNS:

 Checking for a successful installation

 If you've done everything correctly, your domain will now resolve to your WordPress installation on your DreamHost account.
 If you need to check if the domain is pointing to the right server, upload a text file to your domain's root directory on your DreamHost server (but not your old server) and try to access that file via a web browser.
 If it's there, that means your domain is now pointing to the correct place.

 Make sure that you don't make any edits on your WordPress installation during the 48-hour waiting period, since any changes that you make or any new content that you add will not carry over to your DreamHost account unless you re-transfer the database as described in the following article.